EdbMails EDB Recovery and Migration software

 Finally mount the database to the Exchange server with the cmdlet Mount-Database –Identity.
 If the database still does not mount, perform a Dial tone recovery operation.

-Steps to restore dismounted Exchange mailbox database to new server
+Steps to restore a dismounted Exchange mailbox database to a new server

 • Step 1: Download and install EdbMails Exchange recovery setup